ayo-codes/ChurchViews-Hapi/readme.md

 - added a footer
 - added a profile page to view the logged-in user's details
 - added a backoffice page to view data all the data from the app

+version 0.10.4
+- added an edit church feature, to enable the signed in user to edit the details of church